National Society of Genetic Counselors: Policy and Publications

-NSGC provides online resource for patients and the lay community to learn more about genetic disease and genetic counselors through a Patient Resource Site and the NSGC Blog.
+NSGC provides an online resource for patients and the lay community to learn more about genetic disease and genetic counselors through a Patient Resource Site and the NSGC Blog.

 Continuing Education

 Continuing education enables genetic counselors to remain current about new technologies and testing modalities, and about relevant psychosocial, ethical, and legal implications.
-Typically, genetic counselors require a certain number of Continuing Education Units (CEUs) to keep their certification/ licensure active.
+Typically, genetic counselors require a certain number of Continuing Education Units (CEUs) to keep their certification/licensure active.

 NSGC has numerous continuing education programs for genetic counselors through the provision of Continuing Education Units (CEUs) in courses and conferences.
 CEUs earned through NSGC-approved educational opportunities are accepted by the American Board of Genetic Counseling for purposes of Genetic Counselor recertification.

-The NSGC Annual Conference, usually held in the fall in a U.S city, typically offers a certain number of CEUs each year.
+The NSGC Annual Conference, usually held in the fall in a U.S. city, typically offers a certain number of CEUs each year.
 The conference covers a variety of topics applicable to genetic counselors in a variety of specialties, as well as other healthcare providers.
 The conference is open to NSGC members, as well as non-members.
 The 2021 Annual Conference will be held in New Orleans, LA, on September 22–26.

 NSGC also offers an Online Education Center with professional courses on topics including Business of Healthcare, Clinical Skills, ELSI and Policy Issues, Professional Development, Technology, and past Conference Recordings.